nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/proximity-service/index.md

 **How to get nearby businesses with quadtree?**

-1. Build the quadiree in memory.
+1. Build the quadtree in memory.
-2. After the quadiree is built, start searching from the root and traverse the tree, until we find the leaf node where the search origin is.
+2. After the quadtree is built, start searching from the root and traverse the tree, until we find the leaf node where the search origin is.
 If that leaf node has 100 businesses, return the node.
 Otherwise, add businesses from its neighbors until enough businesses are retumned.

 **Operational considerations for quadtree**

 As mentioned above, it may take a few minutes to build a quadtree with 200 million businesses at the server start-up time.
 It is important to consider the operational implications of such a long server start-up time.
 While the quadtree is being built, the server cannot serve traffic.
 Therefore, we should roll out a new release of the server incrementally to a small subset of servers at a time.
 This avoids taking a large swath of the server cluster offline and causes service brownout.
 Blue/green deployment can also be used, but an entire cluster of new servers fetching 200 million businesses at the same time from the database service can put a lot of strain on the system.
 This can be done, but it may complicate the design and you should mention that in the interview.

-Another operational consideration is how to update the quadiree as businesses are added and removed over time.
+Another operational consideration is how to update the quadtree as businesses are added and removed over time.
 The easiest approach would be to incrementally rebuild the quadtree, a small subset of servers at a time, across the entire cluster.
 But this would mean some servers would return stale data for a short period of time.
 However, this is generally an acceptable compromise based on the requirements.
 This can be further mitigated by setting up a business agreement that newly added/updated businesses will only be effective the next day.
 This means we can update the cache using a nightly job.
 One potential problem with this approach is that tons of keys will be invalidated at the same time, causing heavy load on cache servers.

-It's also possible to update the quadiree on the fly as businesses are added and removed.
+It's also possible to update the quadtree on the fly as businesses are added and removed.
 This certainly complicates the design, especially if the quadtree data structure could be accessed by multiple threads.
 This will require some locking mechanism which could dramatically complicate the quadtree implementation.

 **Real-world quadtree example**